caplin/caplin-dev-tools/cli/templates/app-blank/README.md

 ### `npm test` or `npm t`

-This will launch a browser and run the tests, for further test configuration please see the karma.conf.js file in the app root.
+This will launch a browser and run the tests, for further test configuration please see the package.json file in the app root to configure jest.

 ### `npm run build`